microsoft/playwright.dev/nodejs/docs/intro-python.md

 Once installed, you can `import` Playwright in a Python script, and launch any of the 3 browsers (`chromium`, `firefox` and `webkit`).

-Playwright supports two variations of the API: synchronous are asynchronous.
+Playwright supports two variations of the API: synchronous and asynchronous.
 If your modern project uses [asyncio](https://docs.python.org/3/library/asyncio.html), you should use async API:

 ## First script